Watts-Lab/deliberation-assets/projects/volvovsky_reputation/art_game_comp_2.md

 ---

 - they spend 30 points to get a cab home to read the buyer’s message
-- they buys the correct piece of art
+- they buy the correct piece of art
 - the buyer hires them at the beginning of the round